maelvls/maelvls.github.io/content/2020/learning-kubernetes-controllers/index.md

 date: 2020-04-22T11:58:26+02:00
 url: /learning-kubernetes-controllers
 images: [learning-kubernetes-controllers/cover-learning-kubernetes-controllers.png]
+tags: [kubernetes, controllers]
 ---

 Kubernetes' extensibility is probably its biggest strength.
 Controllers and CRDs are all over the place.
 But finding the right information to begin writing a controller isn't easy due to the sheer amount of tribal knowledge scattered everywhere.
+This post intends to help you start with controllers.

+---

-Here are some links to help you start.
-And let us begin with some notes on terminology:
+Let us begin with some terminology:

 - when I say "controller" (singular noun), I mean one single loop that watches some objects.
 I often call this loop "controller loop" or "sync